Nancykhanchandani/Nancykhanchandani/README.md

 - 👋 Hi, I’m @Nancykhanchandani
 - 👀 I’m interested in listening music
-- 🌱 I’m currently learning to live life
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me

 <!---
 Nancykhanchandani/Nancykhanchandani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.